yujunz/gitlab.com-runbooks/docs/gitaly/git-high-cpu-and-memory-usage.md

-## Problem

-Multiple git processes spawned by Gitaly consuming significant CPU and memory
+## Problem: git processes spawned by Gitaly may consume significant CPU and memory

-Gitaly routinely spawns `git` child processes to perform work on individual repos.
+Gitaly routinely spawns `git` child processes to perform tasks on individual repos.

 These processes are usually short-lived.
 However, in some cases, they can be both long-lived and resource-intensive.

-The most common observed pattern for this is when many `git pack-objects` processes are consuming up to 1 whole CPU and a large amount of resident anonymous memory.
+The most common observed pattern for this is when many `git pack-objects` processes are each consuming up to 1 whole CPU and a large amount (> 1 GB) of resident anonymous memory.

-This runbook walks through an example of this.
+This runbook walks through an example of that scenario.
 See also [this incident](https://gitlab.com/gitlab-com/gl-infra/production/-/issues/2600) as another example walk-through of this behavior.